Why Did The Insurance Deny My Claim?

 August 28, 2020

-After you’ve been involved in an accident that you are certain was not your fault, you may be shocked to hear that your insurance claim from the accident has been denied by the insurance company.
+After you’ve been involved in an accident that you are certain was not your fault, it may be shocking to have your insurance claim denied by your insurance company despite your efforts in filing the claim.
 Once you’ve received a denial from the insurance claim, you may think that there is nothing more for you to do to get compensation for your injuries and damages.
-However, many insurance claims are initially denied by the insurance companies only for insurers to ultimately pay out for damages after aggressive negotiation or litigation by a knowledgeable New Jersey car accident attorney.
+However, many insurance claims are initially denied by the insurance companies, only for insurers to ultimately pay out for damages after aggressive negotiation or litigation by a knowledgeable New Jersey car accident attorney.

-Although you may assume that insurance companies exist to protect us, you cannot forget that insurance companies are, above all else, a business.
+Although you may assume that insurance companies exist to protect us, you cannot forget that insurance companies are, above all else, businesses.
 That means that they need to make a profit; the only way they generate profit is to take in more in premiums than they have in expenses and pay out in claims.
-Insurance companies are pretty efficient operations, so the only way they can increase their profits is to minimize the amount of money they pay out for claims—this means reducing the value of claims or denying claims outright.
-When a person filing an insurance claim is not represented by an attorney, the insurance company may believe that they can get away with an outright denial or with offering the person a modest sum of money.
+Insurance companies are pretty efficient operations, so the only way they can increase their profits is to minimize the amount of money they pay out for claims—this means reducing the value of claims or denying them outright.
+When a person filing an insurance claim is not represented by an attorney, the insurance company may believe that they can get away with an outright denial or by offering the person a modest sum of money.

 Common reasons that insurance companies cite when denying claims arising from accidents include:

-- You failed to timely report the accident — If you wait too long to report the accident, such as obtaining a police accident report or filing an accident/incident report with an at-fault business, the insurance company may express doubts about the truthfulness and validity of your claim.
+If you wait too long to report the accident, such as by obtaining a police accident report or filing an accident/incident report with an at-fault business, the insurance company may express doubts about the truthfulness and validity of your claim.
 In addition, insurance policies often require that claims be filed within a certain time after you incur a loss; filing your claim outside of this time window may give the insurance company a contractual basis to deny your claim.

-- You delayed seeking medical treatment – Similarly, if you wait too long to seek medical treatment for injuries you suffered in the accident, the insurance company may argue that your injuries are really pre-existing conditions or that you were injured by something else after your accident.
-The insurance company may also argue that you failed to mitigate your damages by seeking prompt treatment so as to not let your condition worsen.
+Similarly, if you wait too long to seek medical treatment for injuries you suffered in the accident, the insurance company may argue that your injuries are really pre-existing conditions or that you were injured by something else after your accident.
+The insurance company may also argue that you failed to mitigate your damages by seeking prompt treatment so as not to let your condition worsen.

 Contact a Morristown Personal Injury Lawyer to Discuss Your Case in New Jersey